She Loves Biscotti

 Comparing a dry and cooked Italian Lupini Bean

-Up close and personal with Lupini (Lupin) Beans:
+Up close and personal with Lupini (Lupin) Beans

 As you can see, in their dry form (left), the seeds are very pale in color, are circular, and are quite flat.
 Once the lupini have been reconstituted (right), they become plump with a yellowish hue.
-Notice the transparent outer skin which becomes visible once the lupini have been soaked.

 Please note that consumption of these Italian Lupini Beans is not recommended for individuals who have nut allergies.

 Lupin beans are a fantastic source of protein.
-In fact, as far as legumes go, only soy beans have more protein than they do.
+In fact, as far as legumes go, only soybeans have more protein than they do.
 They are also high in fiber and a rich source of Vitamin K, Vitamin C, potassium and manganese (among others).

 As an example, just 1 cup of these lupini beans will provide you with 26 grams of protein and 4.6 grams of fiber.
 Lupini beans are truly nutritional powerhouses.